kadengriffith/MWP-Automatic-Solver/README.md

 Build the Docker image by:

 ```
-chmod a+x build-docker && ./build-docker
+chmod a+x build-docker && ./build-docker.sh
 ```

 OR

 ```
-sh build-docker
+sh build-docker.sh
 ```

-This command builds the image, and start up a bash environment that we can train and test within.
-It includes the libraries necessary for running all forms of pretraining (Wikipedia inlcuded).
-Use the following command after you exit the container and wish to start it again.
+This command builds the Docker image that we can train and test within.
+It includes the libraries necessary for running all forms of pretraining.
+Use the following command if you wish to open a command prompt within the image.

 ```
-./run
+./bash.sh
 ```

-The script above is set to mount the working directory and uses GPU0 on your system.
-Please alter the script to utilize more GPUs if you want to speed up the training process (i.e., `-e NVIDIA*VISIBLE_DEVICES=0,1*` to use 2 GPUs, on newer versions of CUDA, you will need the `--gpus` flag.
-Edit the run script as necessary.).

-#### Step 2
+#### Step 2 (Optional if using the build-docker.sh script)

 ---

-So that we don't require a large download to use this software, compilers and generators exist that need to be used before training your model.
-Run the following command to both generate 50000 problems using our problem generator and compile the training and test sets we used in our work.
-We did not end up using the 50000 generated problems in our publication, but they're fun to train with and allow for custom applications if you want to use this code for something else.
+To clean and create the data for your translations use the following:

 ```
-./make-data
+./make-data.sh
 ```

 Data collected is from [AI2 Arithmetic Questions](https://allenai.org/data/data-all.html), [Common Core](https://cogcomp.org/page/resource_view/98), [Illinois](https://cogcomp.org/page/resource_view/98), and [MaWPS](http://lang.ee.washington.edu/MAWPS/).
 For more details on these sets, please refer to their authors.